jwcorbett1/Keyword-Highlighter/README.md

 * function parameters
 * function pointers

-Additionally, it implements identifier shadowing/masking; local variables hide global variables and are correctly highlighted as local variables.
+Additionally, it implements identifier shadowing/masking; local variables hide global variables and are correctly colored as local variables.

 Version 3 adds support for importing header files into the context of the currently open file.
 This brings in typedefs, macros, and other elements defined in the header file and then uses that information to color-code the text currently being edited.